-ISLAMABAD: The water scarcity in Pakistan is solvable; however, institutions as well as water managers lack vision and understanding of the workable solutions.
+He said water scarcity issues facing Pakistan are solvable, but institutions and water managers lack vision and understanding of workable solutions.

-Earlier, Imran Khalid of SDPI opened up the discussion and said that water and climate change were some of the urgent issues that demand a through debate and right actions at every level.
+The discussion was opened by SDPI’s Imran Khalid, who said water and climate change are urgent matters that demand a thorough debate and the right actions at every level.

-Dr Mustafa said that commuting climate change and its impacts in future terms was not a right strategy and instead, immediate issues of the people should be addressed, including the contemporary problems people in Pakistan were facing, including the water scarcity issue.
+Dr Mustafa also gave a detailed presentation, in which he said that commuting climate change and its impact in future terms was not the right strategy, and the people’s immediate issues should be addressed, including the contemporary water scarcity issue facing Pakistanis.

-He added that the small farmers were bearing most of the brunt of water scarcity.
-Most of these farmers, he said, have to buy their inputs on credit, and as a result of poor harvests, were often unable to repay their debts.
-This phenomenon was contributing to an urbanisation rate that is higher than anywhere else in South Asia.
+He said small farmers bear the brunt of water scarcity, most of whom have to buy their inputs on credit and as a result of poor harvests are unable to repay their debts.

 He said this phenomenon is contributing to an urbanisation rate higher than any other in South Asia.